 DISCLAIMER: This website does not provide medical advice.
 The information on this page is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a physician.

 Substance abuse is a serious issue that millions of Americans face.
-The National Survey on Drug Use and Health (NSDUH) reported that in 2017 approximately 20.5 million United States residents, 12 years of age and older, experienced a disorder involving substance abuse.
-However, only four million of these people, or 19 percent, sought treatment for their disorder.
+The National Survey on Drug Use and Health (NSDUH) reported that in 2021, approximately 21.9% of United States residents 12 years of age and older used illicit drugs.

 What are the signs of substance abuse?

 Before learning about treatment options, it is helpful to understand what drug addictions and substance abuse disorders look like.